Norepinephrine transporter

 The norepinephrine transporter (NET), also known as noradrenaline transporter (NAT), is a protein that in humans is encoded by the solute carrier family 6 member 2 (SLC6A2) gene.

 NET is a monoamine transporter and is responsible for the sodium-chloride (Na+/Cl−)-dependent reuptake of extracellular norepinephrine (NE), which is also known as noradrenaline.
 NET can also reuptake extracellular dopamine (DA).
 The reuptake of these two neurotransmitters is essential in regulating concentrations in the synaptic cleft.
 NETs, along with the other monoamine transporters, are the targets of many antidepressants and recreational drugs.
-In addition, an overabundance of NET is associated with ADHD.
+In addition, altered NET availability is associated with ADHD.
 There is evidence that single-nucleotide polymorphisms in the NET gene (SLC6A2) may be an underlying factor in some of these disorders.

 Gene

 The norepinephrine transporter gene, SLC6A2 is located on human chromosome 16 locus 16q12.2.
 This gene is encoded by 14 exons.
 Based on the nucleotide and amino acid sequence, the NET transporter consists of 617 amino acids with 12 membrane-spanning domains.
 The structural organization of NET is highly homologous to other members of a sodium/chloride-dependent family of neurotransmitter transporters, including dopamine, epinephrine, serotonin and GABA transporters.